Wanz8/COMP3040/README.md

 ## Step 4: Add file to your repository

 1. Click on "New Document" and name your file "_config.yml" ![NameIt](image/createConfig.gif)
-2. Copy the code in "_config.yml" from the Cayman theme repository
+2. Copy the code in "_config.yml" from the Midnight theme repository
 ```
- remote_theme: jasonlong/cayman-theme
+ remote_theme: jasonlong/Midnight-theme
 ```
 Then paste it into the "--config.yml" file you just created.